Constructing a Launch Now URL

 applicationName – Specify the name of your application.
 Elastic Beanstalk displays the application name in the AWS Management Console to distinguish it from other applications.
 By default, the application name also forms the basis of the environment name and environment URL.

 solutionStackName – Specify the platform and version that will be used for the environment.
-For more information, see Supported Platforms.
+For more information, see Pre-Configured Platforms.

 A Launch Now URL can optionally contain the following parameters.
 If you do not include the optional parameters in your Launch Now URL, Elastic Beanstalk uses default values to create and run your application.
 When you do not include the sourceBundleUrl parameter, Elastic Beanstalk uses the default sample application for the specified solutionStackName.